 Vehicles booted on campus are subject to a $75 immobilization release fee.
 A release form must first be obtained in the Department of Public Safety before device will be removed from vehicle.

-Tickets must be appealed within seven (7) days of the date the ticket was issued.
+Tickets must be appealed within twenty-one (21) days of the date the ticket was issued.
 After seven days, the right to appeal is lost and the violator is then responsible for all fines associated with the ticket.
+This applies to students, faculty/staff, and visitors to campus.

 Towing costs may NOT be appealed.